sh1zen/gf-multi-uploader/readme.txt

 == Description ==

-This is the Gravity Forms uploader plugin for those who need a little more than the default multi file upload of Gravity Forms.
+This is an advanced upload plugin for those who need a little more than the default multi file upload of Gravity Forms.

 **FEATURES**